microcosm-cc/bluemonday/README.md

 We are using bluemonday in production having migrated from the widely used and heavily field tested OWASP Java HTML Sanitizer.

-We passing our extensive test suite (including AntiSamy tests as well as tests for any issues raised).
+We are passing our extensive test suite (including AntiSamy tests as well as tests for any issues raised).
 Check for any [unresolved issues](https://github.com/microcosm-cc/bluemonday/issues?page=1&state=open) to see whether anything may be a blocker for you.

 We invite pull requests and issues to help us ensure we are offering comprehensive protection against various attacks via user generated content.